8ctavio/vergil/apps/docs/src/utilities/error-handling.md

 }
 ```

 How to display the `AppError` message is left to the developer.
-An option is, for instance, to use the object returned by `getServerErrorMessage` as props to a `Toast` component.
+An option is, for instance, to use the object returned by `getServerErrorMessage` as props for a [`Toast`](/components/toast) component.